cowprotocol/token-imbalances/README.md

 pip install "psycopg[binary,pool]"
 ```

-- There will need to be some env variables that you need to set like CHAIN_SLEEP_TIME, you can set those in a .env file.
-View the sample .env.sample file to see what you might need to set.

-To take down the docker test db you can do:
+To shutdown the docker test db and remove the image/container you can do:

 ```sh
 	docker stop test_db_container || true